chepino123pro/chepino123pro/README.md

 - 👋 Hi, I’m @chepino123pro
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning computing
-- 💞️ I’m looking to collaborate on GiTub
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me xd
+- 📫 How to reach me in xd

 <!---
 chepino123pro/chepino123pro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.